gsscoder/CSharpx/README.md

 # CSharpx

-Functional programming and other utilities for C#.
+Functional programming and other utilities for C#, following *don't reinvent the wheel* philosophy.

 Every source file contains conditional compilation symbols to change type visibility from public to internal and set other preferences.